ensketch/build2-default-options/default-options/README.md

 ```
 import xxx = libensketch-xxx%lib{ensketch-xxx}
-exe{xxx}: {hxx cxx}{**} $xxx
+exe{myexe}: {hxx cxx}{**} $xxx
 ```

-### Installation and Package Consumption for Projects not Using build2
+### Installation and Package Consumption for Projects not Using `build2`

-How to make a build2 package available on your system for projects that do not use build2?
+How to make a `build2` package available on your system for projects that do not use `build2`?
-The following instructions are taken from [The build2 Toolchain Introduction: Package Consumption](https://build2.org/build2-toolchain/doc/build2-toolchain-intro.xhtml#guide-consume-pkg) and have been compressed to the most important steps.
+The following instructions are taken from [The `build2` Toolchain Introduction: Package Consumption][build2-intro-consumption] and have been compressed to the most important steps.
 We encourage you to at least read the section of the manual, though, to get to know about more advanced consumption strategies and workflows.
 After the installation, use the provided `pkg-config` file to import the library in your project or manually provide the include and library path to the compiler.
-[The build2 toolchain Introduction: Using Unpackaged Dependencies](https://build2.org/build2-toolchain/doc/build2-toolchain-intro.xhtml#guide-unpackaged-deps) provides more insight even for build strategies not based on build2.
+[The `build2` toolchain Introduction: Using Unpackaged Dependencies][build2-intro-unpackaged-dependencies] provides more insight even for build strategies not based on `build2`.

-1. If you have not already done this, create a suitable build configuration for C/C++-based build2 projects.
-You can use this one for all your needed build2 packages by starting from step `2`.
+1. If you have not already done this, create a suitable build configuration for C/C++-based `build2` projects.
+You can use this one for all your needed `build2` packages by starting from step `2`.

 ```
 bpkg create -d build2-packages cc \